Deep-Dao/substrate-etl/ProposalMetaAPI.md

+# Proposal Title and Descriptions

-# To fetch title and description for any proposal use polkassembly apis.
+To fetch title and description for any proposal use polkassembly apis.
 Polkassembly is used to store title and description of proposals created on chain.

 Referendum
 ===